Jolokia Protocol

 POST requests

-POST requests are the most powerful way to communicate with the Jolokia agent.
+POST requests are the most powerful and flexible way to communicate with the Jolokia agent.
 There are fewer escaping issues and it allows for features which are not available with GET requests.
 POST requests use a single Jolokia URL and put their payload within the HTTP request’s body.
-This payload is represented in JSON, a data serialization format originating from the JavaScript world.
+This payload is represented using JSON, a data serialization format originating from the JavaScript world.

 A sample read request in JSON format looks like the following example.
-It has a type read (case doesn’t matter) and the three attributes mbean, attribute and path which are specific to a read request.
+It has a type read and the three attributes: mbean, attribute and path which are specific to the read request.

 JSON Request